geotools/geotools/docs/user/library/referencing/axis.rst

 * data in which the direction of the axis is not what was expected
 * data that was collected in polar coordinates

-Please note that some GeoTools classes, such as CRSUtiities.getCRS2D, often make use of this assumption; blinding returning the first 2 dimensions no matter what they are.
+Please note that some GeoTools classes, such as CRSUtilities.getCRS2D, often make use of this assumption; blindly returning the first 2 dimensions no matter what they are.

 Quick Fix